-XPO Logistics, Inc. Five American Lane Greenwich, CT 06831 Attention: Chief Legal Officer

-If to the Company:

-To your address as most recently supplied to the Company and set forth in the Company's records

-If to you:

-The parties may change the address to which notices under this Award Agreement shall be sent by providing written notice to the other in the manner specified above.
+XPO Logistics, Inc. Five American Lane Greenwich, CT 06831 If to the Company: Attention: Chief Legal Officer If to you: To your address as most recently supplied to the Company and set forth in the Company's records The parties may change the address to which notices under this Award Agreement shall be sent by providing written notice to the other in the specified above.